 Where mental illness comes in

 Hallucinations can involve any of the senses, although auditory hallucinations are the most common.
+These can occur as a symptom of psychosis, although some hallucinations are considered non-psychotic, like hypnogogic or hypnopompic hallucinations, which occur when falling asleep or waking up.

 A key thing that distinguishes hallucinations from “reality” is where the input comes from.
 When you and I are listening to the Yanny/Laurel recording, we’re interpreting it differently, but for both of us, our ears are receiving sound waves from the same external source.
 With hallucinations, there’s an internal (i.e. within the brain) rather than an external stimulus.